-Yes, losing insurance coverage is deemed a Qualifying Event so you may still enroll in AcademicBlue℠ student health insurance plan within 30 days of the Qualifying Event.
-Please contact AcademicBlue℠ customer service for guidance on the steps to sign up.
-Contact number: 1-855-247-7587
+Yes, losing insurance coverage is deemed a qualifying event, so you may still enroll in AcademicBlue℠ student health insurance plan within 30 days of the qualifying event.
+Please contact AcademicBlue℠ customer service at 1-855-247-7587 for guidance on the steps to sign up.

 Yes.
 Students meeting enrollment requirements are guaranteed coverage.

 - Leave of absence and student health insurance – Am I covered?